 Gary NielsenGary Nielsen has birded for more than 40 years in Butte county and beyond.
 A particular love are birds of open horizons, be they raptors or seabirds.
 Since retiring from teaching in 2007, he has spent more than a year in the seabird colonies of the NW Hawaiian Islands, including 11 months on Midway, among the 2 million Albatross.
 Events:

-Suji RolandGrowing up in a very rural part of England, Suji Rlandd spent his early years wandering the fields, woods and hills.
+Suji RolandGrowing up in a very rural part of England, Suji Roland spent his early years wandering the fields, woods and hills.
 As far back as he can remember, birds and animals were part of his life.
 When he discovered that his bike could take him just about anywhere, he wanted to capture the beauty of the intimate English landscape and so photography became part of his life.
-With the advent of digital camera technology, wildlife photography has become much more accessible, and he has strived to capture my love of nature through this medium.
+With the advent of digital camera technology, wildlife photography has become much more accessible, and he has strived to capture his love of nature through this medium.
 Living here in Northern California, capturing everyday moments of natural wonder has become his abiding passion - and he is always ready to help others achieve their photographic goals.
+Events: Annette RothA lifelong Northern California native, Annette Roth, is an outdoors-lover combining kayaking, cycling, and hiking with bird watching, and appreciating the natural world.
+She volunteers with conservation organizations including Petaluma Wetlands Alliance, Point Blue Conservation Science, RROS, and Christmas bird counts.
+She is a member of Redwood Region Ornithological Society and Madrone Audubon, sharing birding experiences and expanding her knowledge of birds and their habitats.
 Events:

 Lorraine SmithLorraine Smith grew up in rural Northern California.
 She went on her first camping trip at age 7 months, and has taken every opportunity to get outdoors ever since.
 After enjoying a career in higher education, Lorraine is thrilled to have more time now to pursue her love of all things outdoors - hiking, birding, camping, kayaking, and learning something new every day about the natural world.
 Since retiring, Lorraine has guided nature walks, and hiking and backpacking adventures, with an emphasis on amateur birding and botanizing.
 Recently she has lead hiking and camping outings with the Osher Lifelong Learning Institute at CSU, Chico.
 Events:

-Ken SobonKen Sobon is an avid birder, field trip leader, President of AltaCal Bird Alliance (Audubon Society), and the Northern California representative on the Audubon California board of directors.
-He is the Director of the Northern Saw-whet Owl fall migration monitoring project.
-Ken has been a science teacher to middle school students in Oroville since 1995.
-He has shared his love of science and birding with his students both in the classroom and in the field.
+Ken SobonKen Sobon is an avid birder, field trip leader, President of Altacal Audubon Society and is now the Northern California representative on Audubon California board of directors.
+He has worked the last 6 seasons volunteering and assisting and is now the Director of the Northern Saw-whet Owl fall migration monitoring project.
+In addition Ken has been a science teacher to middle school students in Oroville since 1995.
+He has shared his love of science and birding with his students both in the classroom and in field.
 Events:

 Vickie StollVickie is an East Coast transplant who came West to pursue a dream career with the United States Forest Service.
 Now retired, and still a firm believer in the Forest Service motto "Caring for the land and serving people," she believes getting outdoors is a wonderful way to share a love for nature and to serve the community.
 Events: